-1. Where a shortage occurs for whatever reasons, and the complement falls short of the agreed manning; wages of the shortage category shall be paid to the affected members of the concerned department.
+1. Where the complement falls short of the agreed manning, for whatever reasons, the wages of the shortage category shall be paid to the affected members of the concerned department.
 Such shortage, however, shall be made up before the Ship leaves the next port of call.
-2. This provision shall not affect any overtime paid in accordance with Article 5 and 6.
+This provision shall not affect any overtime paid in accordance with §§ 5-10.